jacebryan/Sample_Repo/README.md

 > This section should include a short introduction and/or overview that explains what the project is. **Note**: Be sure to include the following statement at the bottom of this section:

-_This project is part of the [Salesforce.org](http://salesforce.org/) Open Source Commons program, which exists to instill a culture of community-driven impact through a sustainable open source community methodology focused on the incubation of qualifying community-led projects.
-To learn more about this program please review ..._

 ## Motivation

 > This section should include a short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.